LogHero/lh-wp-plugin/loghero/readme.txt

 * Option to switch from asynchronous mode to synchronous mode

 == Upgrade Notice ==

+= [0.2.2] =
+Evaluation of IP ranges to improve bot detection, send protocol version (http or https), improved error handling and reporting.

 = [0.2.1] =
 Added workaround for sites using Cloudflare, improved error handling and reporting.